MarPalaArg/Speech-to-Text/README.md

 3. Run the .py, the script will return your speech as a string variable.

 # Conclusion:
-Good to record interviews that later will be analyzed for analytics purposes.
+Good for recording interviews that later will be analyzed with Text Analytics tools.